methnen/m-chart/readme.txt

 == Description ==

-Manage your data via a spreadsheet interface or an accessible CSV import, display it as any of 17 chart types using the bundled Chart.js library, and embed it anywhere via a shortcode, or the block editor.
+Manage your data via a spreadsheet interface or an accessible CSV import, display it as any of 19 chart types using the bundled Chart.js library, and embed it anywhere via a shortcode, or the block editor.

 **Features:**

-* **17 chart types** — line, spline, area, column, stacked column, bar, stacked bar, pie, doughnut, scatter, bubble, radar, radar area, polar, treemap, boxplot, and violin
+* **19 chart types** — line, spline, area, column, stacked column, bar, stacked bar, pie, doughnut, scatter, bubble, radar, radar area, polar, treemap, boxplot, violin, venn, and euler
 * **Two ways to enter data** — a spreadsheet UI (Jspreadsheet CE) with multi-sheet support, or a fully keyboard-accessible CSV import with configurable delimiters
 * **Live preview** — the chart redraws instantly as you edit your data and settings, so you can see exactly what you'll get before publishing
 * **Multiple output formats** — render as a live interactive chart, a static image, or a plain HTML data table, all from the same chart